 Car makers have grand visions for the next generation of automotive head-up displays (HUD).
 Neonode’s obstruction detection sensors make sure nothing can get in the way of safe and awe-inspiring HUDs.

 Since 1903, when Ford Motor Company “put the world on wheels”, the automotive industry has been making pretty consistent evolutionary progress in improving the driver experience to make it safer and smarter.
-New features have been introduced along the way such as air conditioning in 1953, seatbelts in 1959, ABS breaks in 1971 and digital dashboards in 1974, but one could argue it took around 100 years for true, revolutionary innovation to happen the automotive industry.
+New features have been introduced along the way such as air conditioning in 1953, seatbelts in 1959, ABS breaks in 1971 and digital dashboards in 1974, but one could argue it took around 100 years for true, revolutionary innovation to happen in the automotive industry.